wordofwarning/wordofwarning.org/current/2025/index.md

 ---
 <span style='font-variant: small-caps'>→ [about](/current/2025/#about) · [audiences](/current/2025/#audiences) · [by](/current/2025/#by) · [people](/current/2025/#people) · [warnings](/current/2025/#warnings)</span>&ensp; <small>Updated 18 September 2025, 4pm</small>

-*Autumn begins with [Emergency 25](/current/2025-emergency)'s day out for the curious at Contact — continues with [Hetain Patel](/current/2025/patel)'s moving exploration of generational change at Lowry — followed by [Malandra Jacks](/malandrajacks)' love letter to working-class communities at HOME — and closes with a [Social Experiment](/socialexperiment) at Contact…*
+*Autumn begins with [Emergency 25](/current/2025-emergency)'s day out for the curious at Contact… followed by [Hetain Patel](/current/2025/patel)'s moving exploration of generational change at Lowry… then [Malandra Jacks](/malandrajacks)' love letter to working-class communities at HOME… closes with a [Social Experiment](/socialexperiment) at Contact…*

 *2025 has already seen four [Social Experiments](/socialexperiment), [Kellie Colbert](/current/2025/colbert)'s dedication of love, [Turn](/current/2025-turn)'s whirlwind of dance, a pair of [Works Ahead](/current/2025-worksahead), [Fabíola Santana](/current/2025/santana)'s movement ritual, and [Haphazard](/current/2025-haphazard)'s all ages antics…*